SQLFluff in the Wild¶

 New Analytics Engineers can quickly see and learn what “good SQL” looks like at Surfline and start writing it from day 1.

 The HTTP Archive uses SQLFluff to automatically check for quality and consistency of code submitted by the many contributors to this project.
-In particular our annual Web Almanac attracts hundreds of volunteers to help analyse our BigQuery dataset and being able automatically lint Pull Requests through GitHub Actions is a fantastic way to help us maintain our growing repositary of over a thousand queries.
+In particular our annual Web Almanac attracts hundreds of volunteers to help analyse our BigQuery dataset and being able automatically lint Pull Requests through GitHub Actions is a fantastic way to help us maintain our growing repository of over a thousand queries.

 Brooklyn Data Co has a dbt_artifacts dbt package from which runs SQLFluff in CI to lint pull requests automatically.
 It uses the GitHub Actions workflow contributed by Greg Clunies, with annotations on pull requests to make it easy for contributors to see where their SQL has failed any rules.
 See an example pull request with SQLFluff annotations.